Thursday, 4 June 2015

 PROTECT YOUR CHILDREN!

-So, here's the thing: Companies who make adult clothing in kids sizes are wrong.
+So, here's the thing: In my opinion, companies who make adult clothing in kids sizes are wrong.
 Plain and simple but, there is nothing any of us can do about that.

-Here's the second thing: parents who dress their CHILDREN in grown up attire, to include make-up and mature footwear, figure hugging clothes and eccentric hairstyles, are simply encouraging the grotesque and unnatural desires of those who identify as pedophiles.
-Hard to read, no doubt but, facts usually are.
+Here's the second thing: (also in my opinion) parents who dress their CHILDREN in grown up attire, to include make-up and mature footwear, figure hugging clothes and eccentric hairstyles, are potentially marking their kids as a target for the grotesque and unnatural desires of certain types of people.
+Hard to read, no doubt but, such statements usually are.
 However, there is something we can do about this!

-While freedom of choice should be applicable to all, sadly it is not {in every situation} and, more time, it's about applying COMMON SENSE and SENSIBILITY before doing whatever you feel like doing where you believe such should be your right in its entirety.
+Yes, freedom of choice applies to everyone.
+But, more time, it's about applying SENSE and SENSIBILITY before doing whatever you feel like doing where you believe such should be your right in its entirety.

 Am I a parent?
 No, by choice.
 Do I need to be a parent in order to understand that sexualising children in any way, shape or form is beyond dangerous and should NOT be happening at all?
 Hell no!!!!
-As adults, is it our duty to keep children from harm not put them in harms way!
+Adults have a duty to keep children from harm not put them in harms way!
 Nowadays, we need be extra cautious with our young people in terms of how we present them in public and how they are safeguarded online!!!

-Once stuck in our ways as a child and left to continue with such ways into early adulthood, as a fully fledged adult, it is usually a wrap!!!
-It is incredibly hard to change after years of being a particular way.
-THINK about what you are teaching your child/children by the way you dress them, or encourage/allow them to carry themselves, especially with regards to intimacy and sex!!!!
+Once stuck in our ways as a child and left to continue with such ways into early adulthood, as a fully fledged adult, it is usually a wrap!
+Though not impossible, it is incredibly difficult to change after years of being a particular way.
+THINK about what you are teaching your child/children by the way you dress them, or how you encourage/allow them to carry themselves, especially with regards to their sense of self, their body views, and their understanding of intimacy and sex!!!!

 I am also talking about children who model.
 If I were the parent of a child model I'd make sure the jobs they booked would not make them vulnerable {by the nature of the shoot}!!